COSC3020/detecting-cycles-megrose10-1/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+When we start, we go through each vertex, calling the recursive function to look at the path of each vertex, which gives us O(V).
+In the recursive call, we check the path of the current recursive call and check each edge, which would give us O(E).
+In total, this gives us a worst complexity of $\Theta$(V+E) since this would mean going through each node and going through the entire path to find all cycles.